robertjskelton/robertjskelton.github.io/_posts/2018-04-30-$500-bathroom-remodel.markdown

 categories: renovations
 ---

-I completed a quick weekend bathroom remodel on the guest bathroom with the help of my finances mom, Cindy, and my roommate, Alex.
+I completed a quick bathroom remodel the weekend on the guest bathroom with the help of my fiancés mom, (Cindy) and one of my roommates (Alex).
 I kept the existing vanity and shower, but gave everything a nice touchup.
 The changes included new paint on the walls and vanity cabinets, new towel and toilet paper holders, new mirror, new vanity light, new baseboards, and a new curved shower rod curtain.
 Both the shower rod curtain and vanity light are the same model as in the master bathroom we remodeled recently.
 I kept the existing over the toilet wall mounted storage, since it's in good shape.
 Here are the before pictures:

 ![Before](/images/bathroom/before1.jpg)
 ![Before](/images/bathroom/before2.jpg)